ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

     - e.g. `i32`, `char`, `bool`, references themselves like `&T` and `&mut T`
         - arrays `[T; N]` are `Copy` type too if elements if `T` is `Copy` type
 - `Drop` trait, types that drop/free when they go out of scope, so need ownership tracking
+    - deallocating at end of scope is similar to RAII(resource aquisition is initialization), used in c++
     - compiler will essentially insert the `drop` on a `Drop` type at the end of it's scope
     - trait has one method `drop` that you can't call explicitly on a `Drop` type
         - otherwise compiler cant gaurantee memory safety, double drops or dangling pointers